Cleveland Clinic logo

 What are the most common causes of tunnel vision?

-Conditions that damage your eyes or the parts inside them can cause tunnel vision and make you lose your peripheral vision.
-Some of the most common eye diseases that cause tunnel vision include:
+Conditions that damage your eyes can cause tunnel vision and make you lose your peripheral vision, including:

 Care and Treatment

 You might need medication.
-Some people need surgery to repair damage inside their body that led to peripheral vision loss.
-Your ophthalmologist will tell you what to expect if you need eye surgery.
+Or you may need surgery to repair damage inside your body that led to peripheral vision loss.

-Having your eyes and vision checked regularly can help your eye care specialist identify problems right away.
-How often you should get your eyes checked usually depends on your age:
+Having your eyes and vision checked regularly can help your eye doctor diagnose issues that might affect your vision right away.
+Ask them how often you need an eye exam.

 Advertisement